 Ammar joined Watsi on June 20th, 2015.
-Seven years ago, Ammar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Ammar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Ammar's most recent donation supported Gathoni, an 18-month-old from Kenya, to fund a debridement and skin graft surgery for her burns.

 Ammar has funded healthcare for 37 patients in 10 countries.